iszczesniak/cpp/memory/index.md

 ## Copy/move elision

-The **copy/move elision** ([class.copy.elision]) elides the copy and move constructors only, and no other constructors or assignment operators.
-It's also known as the *copy elision* or the *constructor elision*.

 For a historical review, the functionality that is now called elision was mentioned for copying in C++98, termed elision in C++03, and extended for moving in C++11.
 This functionality was commonly known